An explanation of Mondrian's oeuvre by Michael Sciam

 1937-42

-We shall now examine a second group of works which present a square form interpenetrating with a vertical field that runs through the whole composition from the bottom to the top.
+We shall now examine a second set of works which presents a square form interpenetrating with a vertical field that runs through the whole composition from the bottom to the top.
 The vertical field seems to originate from the double vertical lines of the first composition shown below:

 1936